k3rs3d/ringfairy/README.md

 ## Usage

-To use this webring generator, follow these steps:

 - Clone the repo.
 - Modify the `websites.json` file to include the details of the websites you want to include in the webring.
 - (Optional) Customize the generated HTML by modifying the templates, located in the `templates` folder.
 See the section below.